 Finds from the Saxon period consist of two Late Saxon brooches (NHER 40857 and 40858).
 A hoard of fifty one Late Saxon coins (NHER 22467) was found in 1986, but whilst a fascinating and unusual find, it was probably recovered from river dredgings, and so its exact provenance is not certain.

-The medieval period following the Norman Conquest has left the parish with its earliest surviving building, the church of St Michael and All Angels (NHER 10669).
+The medieval period following the Norman Conquest has left the parish with its earliest surviving building, the church of St Michael (NHER 10669).
 The oldest part of the church is its 12th century round tower, the rest of the building being 14th and 15th century, much remodelled and restored in the late 19th century.
 A 15th century font can be found inside, and the churchyard has some attractive gravestones.
 Other medieval buildings have not survived, but have left a footprint in the form of their surrounding moat.
 An example of this is NHER 32989, where all traces of the medieval building have disappeared, but faint traces of its moat can be seen both from the air and on the ground.
 Some medieval buildings do survive as fragments of later rebuilds.
 For example, of the pair of cottages known as Rush Fen and Chilverton Cottages (NHER 12663), Chilverton Cottage is 17th century, but Rush Fen is probably the remaining bay of a medieval aisled hall, later encased in brick and today having a 20th century exterior.
 Medieval small finds found in the parish so far include a pilgrim bottle found in the 19th century (NHER 17129), pottery fragments (NHER 10670, 10687, 10689, 11535 and 12449), coins (NHER 25025 and 30116) and a lead weight (NHER 40857).